umaritimus/mssql/README.md

 > _Note:_ To run the uninstall, you can rewrite the `OPTIONS` subhash, but you really don't have to...
 You can just simply toggle the `mssql::server::ensure:` to `'absent'`.  and rerun the `include ::mssql::server`

-* Example (installing client when parameters are defined in hiera):
+* Example ( Installing client when parameters are defined in hiera ):

 ```cmd